MasoudAbedi/smart-task-distribution/README.md

 The source code of FCSTD is available: https://github.com/MasoudAbedi/smart-task-distribution/blob/master/FCSTD2020.cs

-and MLTD can be found:
+and the source code of MLTD can be found: https://github.com/MasoudAbedi/smart-task-distribution/blob/master/MLTD2020.cs
-https://github.com/MasoudAbedi/smart-task-distribution/blob/master/MLTD2020.cs

-## Refrences
+## References

 Machine Learning Based Task Distribution in Heterogeneous Fog-Cloud Environments, SoftCom2020, Hvar, Croatia, 2020.
 FCSTD: Fog-Cloud Smart Task Distribution by Exploiting the Artificial Neural Networks, Networks of the Future (NoF2020), Bordeaux, France, 2020.